 true, the audit hook is able to capture more information about events, such as the client host and the client’s IP address.

-audit.message.com.liferay.portal.model.Layout.VIEW: In Liferay’s code, pages are referred to as layouts.
+audit.message.com.liferay.portal.model.Layout.VIEW: In the code, pages are layouts.
 Setting this to

 true, therefore, records audit events for page views.
 It’s turned off by default because this may be too fine-grained for most installations.

 Once you’ve decided if you’re going to use one or both of the two settings above, place them in your

 portal-ext.properties file and restart your Liferay server.
 Once it comes up, audit events are captured by Liferay, and you’ll be able to use them to see what’s happening in your portal.